 And these aren’t just any cookies.
-These are made with love and full of sweet goodness.
+They’re made with love and full of sweet goodness.

-From sugar hearts to red velvet bites, and chocolatey treats to buttery shortbread, this list of over 25 cookies is sure to hurry along Cupid’s arrow.
+From sugar hearts and red velvet bites to chocolatey treats and buttery shortbread, this list of over 25 cookies is sure to hurry along Cupid’s arrow.

-Bake them for a Valentine’s picnic, put a few in a box as a romantic treat, or serve them up to your honey for breakfast in bed.
-They’re simply swoon-worthy.
+Bake them for a Valentine’s picnic, put a few in a box as a romantic treat, or serve them up to your honey for a Valentine’s breakfast in bed.